Age of acquisition: Integrated theory

 This theory argued that the AoA effect could be explained by both the representation theory and mapping theory such that the AoA effect is observed as a consequence of incremental learning, resulting from both the construction of representations and changing plasticity in the learning system.
 Early-acquired words use the rich resources available in the system to develop stronger connections with newer words, thus developing richer semantic representations, while late-acquired words have to tune to early-acquired words and thus have fewer connections to other words.
 In turn, the late-acquired word not only has a different mapping structure but also a processing cost.

+Chang et al. argued that in contrast to written words, which has an often arbitrary relationship between letters and sounds, the strong connection between phonology and semantics is crucial for reading.
+The relationship between sound production and perception are more consistent, allowing readers to leverage their spoken language skills to decode written words.
+Children exploit this phonology-semantics link to read words, encountered before formal literacy instructions, using the indirect route to sound words and access their meanings.
+As a result, the regularity of phonology provides a significant advantage over written language systems.
+This inherent consistency contributes to he effectiveness of phonological decoding strategies in reading.
+As a result, the link between mapping and semantics highlights the value of the integrated theory.

-However, within opaque languages, the AoA can differ depending on the level of imageability (i.e. how imageable an item is).
+However, we need to consider orthographic transparency.
+Within opaque languages, the AoA can differ depending on the level of imageability (i.e. how imageable an item is).
 If the item has high imageability, the AoA effect is more likely to be small or non-existent, whereas if the item has low imageability, the AoA effect is more likely to be large.
 In transparent languages such as Spanish, if the item has low imageability, the AoA effect will not be evident, whereas if the item has high imageability, the AoA will be demonstrated.